Linux 文件系统目录描述

 .
 Otherwise, it needs to be on the root filesystem itself.

-Originally essential libraries: libraries, but not ones.
+Originally essential libraries: C libraries, but not Fortran ones.[14]
 On modern systems, it contains the shared libraries needed by programs in /bin

-, and possibly or .
+, and possibly loadable kernel module or device drivers.
 Linux distributions may have variants /lib32

 and /lib64